oskariorg/rpc-client/README.md

-# rpc-client
+# RPC-client for oskari.org

 Client library for interacting with Oskari.org embedded maps

-Builds on top of JSChannel fork from https://github.com/adtile/jschannel.
+Builds on top of JSChannel fork from https://github.com/yochannah/jschannel.

 ## Usage

-### 1) Publish a map from an Oskari instance (oskari.org) like http://www.paikkatietoikkuna.fi.
+**1) Publish a map from an Oskari instance**

+More info about oskari in http://oskari.org.
+A site providing Oskari published map http://www.paikkatietoikkuna.fi.
 Publishing a map will give you an iframe html-fragment like this:

 ```html
 	<iframe src="http://www.mydomain.com/idofpublishedmap"></iframe>
 ```

-### 2) Add an id to the iframe-element and add it to your page with a script to load the rpc-client.js and to initialize the connection:
+**2) Add an id to the iframe-element and add it to your page with a script to load the rpc-client.js and to initialize the connection:**

 * rpc-client.min.js can be found in the dist-folder in this repository